pat-coady/learning_ai/_posts/2017-02-04-rnn-and-tensorboard.md

 ## RNN Architecture

 The Internet is filled with examples character-based RNNs.
 And, I can understand why: it is amazing to see a computer learn to contruct sentences character-by-character.
 There is even an [example of a RNN generating C code](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) after training on the Linux code base.
 The character-based approach also has the practical benefit of only needing a ~40-way softmax (alphabet plus some punctuation).
-But humans read, write, and think in whole words.
+But we think in whole words, not letters.
 So I trained my RNN on sequences of words.

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![Architecture]({{ site.url }}/assets/rnn_and_tensorboard/rnn_diagram.png)